patternfly/patternfly-react/packages/react-core/src/components/EmptyState/examples/EmptyState.md

 ### No match found

 `EmptyStatePrimary` is a container for primary actions.
-It Can be used in lieu of using a primary button and will insure appropriate spacing of the buttons.
+It can be used in lieu of using a primary button and will insure appropriate spacing of the buttons.

 ```ts file="EmptyStateNoMatchFound.tsx"
 ```